shadow-1310/obsedian_notes/347-Top K frequent elements.md

 - finally iterate through the bucket list from the last position and add the list elements to result list. if `len(result) == k`. return the result list
 #### mistakes
 - make the bucket list as len(nums)+1 not len(nums)
+- check the len(res) after appending the element not before
 #### code snippet
 ```python